by Ruth Ann Cramer

 Ann was moved in her spirit by this sight of Jesus.
 She said He reached down to her.
 She stepped forward to respond, to lift her arms.
 But something heavy and burdensome bound her, shackled her, and paralyzed her.
 “There He was, reaching down to me, but I couldn’t reach up.” she croaked.
 “Something’s holding me down.”

-We explained how the lack of forgiveness of ourselves, of God and others, binds us in chains so strong, so tenacious, we can’t struggle free.
+We explained how the lack of forgiveness of ourselves, of God and others, binds us in chains so strong, so tenacious, we can’t struggle free (see Forgive! … Or Not).
 Ann had a decision only she could make.
 Did she want to stay imprisoned in chains, or step out free?
 Free to be healed, free to grow?
 Set free to love, at last?

 “I always wanted to love.” she wept.
 “Wanted to love so bad, especially my kids; I tried and tried but couldn’t make myself do it.
 Every time I wanted to love, something made me stop.”